 She took a deep breath, as if to steady herself, and started walking.
 She could see the path she was meant to follow snaking along the coast to her right, but she wanted to stop at a few of the shops first.
 She needed to buy some food.
 A friendly looking bakery caught her eye, and the smell of fresh bread made her stomach grumble hungrily.

 Inside, the shop was quaint and old-fashioned.
 There were shelves with different kinds of bread to her left, and to her right there was a counter covered in platters of cookies.
-At other end of the bakery there was a counter will an old looking cash register.
+At other end of the bakery there was a counter with an old cash register.
 Cassidy walked over to it, acutely aware of the shuffling sound of her steps in the quiet of the room.

 Cassidy has just reached the counter when a door behind it opened and a plump woman stepped out.
-She was wearing an apron which was covered in flower, and she had her sleeves rolled up to her elbows as if she has just been working.
+She was wearing an apron which was covered in flour, and she had her sleeves rolled up to her elbows as if she has just been working.
 She smiled pleasantly at Cassidy.

 “And who are you?
 We don’t get many visitors ’round here.”